mliew21396/remote-work-u2/week-5/1-die/README.md

 ## Learning Competencies
 - Break a large problem down into smaller steps
 - Build and call instances of classes with its methods
-- Use if/else statements, string methods, while/until loops, Enumerable#each methods
 - Find and use built-in Ruby methods to solve challenges

 ## Summary